Daniel Descalso: Minnesota Twins

 On May 13, 2021, Descalso signed a minor league contract with the Minnesota Twins organization and was assigned to the Triple-A St. Paul Saints.
 On June 22, Descalso opted out of his minor league contract with Minnesota and became a free agent.
 In 24 games with the Saints, Descalso limped to an .093/.244/.200 batting line with 2 home runs and 4 RBI.

 Post-playing career

 On February 16, 2023, Descalso joined the Arizona Diamondbacks as a baseball operations assistant.

+On November 20, 2023, the Cardinals hired Descalso as their bench coach for the 2024 season.

 Personal life

-Descalso is married to Julia with whom he has two sons and a daughter.
-In December 2021 a baseball fan and memorabilia collector named John Silva realized a baseball of unknown origin in his collection was the ball from Descalso's very first major league hit and he returned the ball to Descalso.
+Descalso is married to Julia, with whom he has two sons and a daughter.
+In December 2021, a baseball fan and memorabilia collector named John Silva realized a baseball of unknown origin in his collection was the ball from Descalso's very first major league hit and he returned the ball to Descalso.